subrotoice/ecommerceFrontend/README.md

   );
 };

 // 4.
-Custom hook to use the AuthContext export const useAuth = () => {
+Custom hook to use the AuthContext | will use useAuth() instated of useContext(AuthContext) export const useAuth = () => {
   const context = useContext(AuthContext);
   if (!context) {